 Why PEPPOL E-invoicing in Belgium?

-PEPPOL demonstrates the political commitment allowing small and medium-sized firms or SMEs access to public tenders inside the (EU).
+PEPPOL demonstrates the political commitment to allowing small and medium-sized firms or SMEs access to public tenders inside the (EU).
 It strengthens European competitiveness, recognizing that small SMEs do not often have branches and sites distributed across Europe.

 PEPPOL aspires to open the road for digital, pan-European commercial transactions.

 Below are some of the advantages users in Belgium get to enjoy.

 PEPPOL e-invoicing provides data directly to the access point of the recipient, eliminating the need for manual re-entry.
 Accounting employees can focus on other high-value activities with a lighter workload.

 Before being filed, paper or PDF invoices must be sorted and entered into the accounting system.
 Re-entry is a time-consuming and error-prone process.

 A standardized e-invoicing format is a common language that allows parties who don't speak the same language to communicate more efficiently.
 Businesses can adapt their programs only once, thanks to standardization.

 On the other hand, other formats are not prohibited: any corporation can use the format(s) of its choice.